dgbrt-io/dagobert-old/README.md

 ---------------------

 In order to run the app, you have to do the following steps:
- 1. Edit src/main/resources/META-INF/seam-beans.example.xml and save it as seam-beans.xml
+ 1. Edit src/main/resources/META-INF/*.properties.example files to your needs and and save it as *.properties (replace * with the file name)
-   => You can enable c:tradingEnabled to enable the trading mechanism.
-I recommend to turn it off for debugging purposes.
+   => You can enable tradingEnabled to enable the trading mechanism.
+I recommend to turn it off by default and enable it on runtime.
-   => Set your MtGox credentials c:mtGoxPublicKey and c:mtGoxPrivateKey.
+   => Set your MtGox credentials mtGoxPublicKey and mtGoxPrivateKey.
 The api access must have the trading permission to trade.
  2. Edit src/main/webapp/WEB-INF/beans.xml.
 In here, you can add your personal trading implementation (It must implement com.dagobert_engine.trading.service.Strategy and has to be annotated with CDI's @Alternative).
 If you just want to test Dagobert without having any Strategy implementation yet, just comment out my CustomStrategy.
 It's not the best solution, I will make a better solution for the future.

-Deploying to JBoss AS
+Deploying to WildFly 8.0
 ---------------------

-    mvn clean package jboss-as:deploy
+    mvn clean package wildfly:deploy

 Running JUnit Tests
 -------------------

-    mvn clean test -Parq-jbossas-managed
+    mvn clean test -Parq-wildfly-managed